feels like ive got my foot on the brake

 • 2 POSTS

-The brake pedal has normal travel when car started.
+the brake pedal has normal travel when car started.
 As the brake pedal is pushed a few times, there is less and less travel before the brakes engage.
 Then the brakes drag and eventually lock preventing the car from rolling.
 Front disks are hot, the rear drums are not.

 Recently replaced the plastic plug in the brake pedal that the brake light switch engages.
 Did not tough any of the brake adjustments.
 Don't see how this would affect it, but it did start happening soon after.

-Tuesday, March 16th, 2021 AT 12:12 PM (Merged)
+Mar 16, 2021 at 12:12 PM (Merged)

 KASEKENNY